Skip to main content

 d

-up at the right corner, you'll see a Price Tags Sync.
+Up at the right corner, you'll see a Price Tags Sync.
 Click this to manually sync your backend prices with what’s shown on your website or physical tags.

 Click 'sync